Valer100/Files-and-Folders-on-Taskbar/README.md

     <img src="assets/banner.png">
 </div>

-# Files & Folder on Taskbar
+# Files & Folders on Taskbar
 A simple tool for pinning files and folders to the taskbar.
 It looks like this:

 ![Screenshot](assets/screenshot.png)